GoodnessJames/AirBnB_clone/README.md

 State class

-This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and
+This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and likewise other class like city and place